lightpoichich/baserow/docs/guides/installation/install-on-ubuntu.md

 $ sudo systemctl restart redis.service
 ```

-By default Redis is not publicly accessible, so there is no need to setup a password.
+Redis is not publicly accessible by default, so there is no need to setup a password.

 ## Install Baserow